josh-kennedy-7/cmu_msba_team_4_2022/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repository houses all of the code related to the Class of 2022 Group 4 ML for Business Applications 1 Final Project.
+The aim of this project is to predict international prices of skipjack tuna given a series of environmental and economic factors.

 ## Built With